duncanskertchly/BlendTransforms/USING.md

     ![](./images/UI.PNG)

 5. With your Set still selected hit the __Load Selected Set__ button.
-The set name should appear in the field to the left.
+The Set name should appear in the field to the left.
 6. Hit __Disconnect__.
 You are now ready to create poses.
 You will need to __Disconnect__ every time you want to add, edit or delete poses.
 Warnings like this

         # Warning: Disconnect setup first! #